convos-chat/www.convos.chat/doc/develop.md

 ## Installing an IRC daemon

 It is highly suggested that you install an IRC daemon, since many networks will ban you if you reconnect too often.
-Any IRC compatible server will work, but [ircd](http://www.ircd-hybrid.org) is a good alternative:
+Any IRC compatible server will work, but [ergo](https://github.com/ergochat/ergo) is a modern and very simple IRC server to install.

-    sudo apt-get install ircd-hybrid # ubuntu
-    brew install ircd-hybrid         # osx

 Please ask in [#convos on irc.libera.chat:6697](https://libera.chat/) if you want to use the [demo](/#instant-demo) IRC server instead of installing your own.